 Breast Cancer Rehabilitation

-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

 - Family members with breast cancer

-- Early onset of menstruation
+- Early menstruation

-- Late onset of menopause
+- Late menopause

 - No childbearing or late childbearing